-Sections marked with this symbol include evidence-based practice recommendations.
-The level of evidence and/or strength of recommendation, as provided by the evidence-based source, are also included so you may determine the validity or relevance of the information.
+EVIDENCE BASED EVIDENCE TRACTICE PRACTICE RECOMMENDATION So you may determine the validity or relevance of the information.
 These sections may be used in conjunction with the course material for better application to your daily practice.

 INTRODUCTION

 Dentistry is usually equated with restorative treatments for carious lesions, nonsurgical and surgical treatment of periodontal disease, the prosthetic replacement of missing teeth, oral surgery, and endodontic treatment of teeth with pulpal inflammation or infection.
 The treatment of teeth that have undergone varying degrees of fracture from a traumatic incident, the reduction of fractured bones in the oral and facial regions, and the treatment of lacerated tissues within the oral and maxillofacial complex are not often encountered in the daily practice of dentistry.
 However, traumatic injuries to the teeth, the soft tissues within the oral cavity and perioral structures, and the underlying bone require dental intervention to preserve the teeth involved and to repair osseous and soft tissue defects.
 Prompt treatment allows form, function, and cosmetics to be restored and an optimal quality of life maintained for the patient.